iMoonLab/THU-HyperG/README.md

 Introduction
 ---
-libHyperG is a Python Toolbox for Hypergraph Learning.
+THU-Moon is a Python Toolbox for Hypergraph Learning.

 Installation